 Android Oreo now offers native support for LDAC, Sony's hi-res Bluetooth audio codec.

 The Samsung Galaxy S8 is the first Android phone to come installed with Bluetooth 5, a technology that will widen the bandwidth and raise the speed limit in the wireless pipeline for your content to travel through and thus, enhance the quality of audio content sent wirelessly between your phone and headphones.
+And while many devices will follow suit, audio quality on Android is going to get yet another boost thanks to Android Oreoās native support for LDAC, Sonyās hi-res Bluetooth audio codec.
+In the developer options, weāre already seeing tons of options for tweaking the bitrate for audio and we expect more advancements to come down the line.
+This one could be a big deal, especially for those holding out on buying into the best wireless headphones.

 This is all good news, especially since the Google Pixel 2 doesn't have a headphone jack.